ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents: The ECM Contract Framework

+\textbf{Forward-looking dimensions: $\mathit{Perm}$ and $\mathit{Rec}$.} Two dimensions are included on the strength of safety-engineering mechanisms rather than documented composition bugs, and we label them as such.
+Permission boundaries ($\mathit{Perm}$) had no documented multi-module composition failures in either corpus; the dimension is grounded instead in established access-control and safety mechanisms, namely SROS2 policy enforcement for ROS~2~\citep{mayoralvilches2022sros2}, the collaborative-operation and safety requirements of ISO~10218 for industrial robots~\citep{iso10218}, and the functional-safety lifecycle of IEC~61508~\citep{iec61508}.
+Recovery semantics ($\mathit{Rec}$) is runtime-leaning: it predicts zero failures under a static checker on both corpora (0 of 2 on the ROS~2 corpus), because recovery incompatibilities manifest during execution rather than in declared interfaces, and the same standards motivate specifying them in advance.
+We therefore present $\mathit{Perm}$ and $\mathit{Rec}$ as forward-looking dimensions whose value is argued from safety-standard mechanisms and whose empirical confirmation needs runtime evidence, which a static checker cannot supply.
+We do not count them toward the model's measured predictive margin.

+We report the tiers this way so that the evidence for each part of the model is visible rather than pooled.
+An interface model for a safety-relevant domain should declare which of its parts are confirmed by evidence, which are scoped by what the runtime already provides, and which are anticipatory.
+Two properties make the tiers credible.
+First, the checker accepts every matched-good composition in a negative-control set, for a false-positive rate of zero on that control set (Section~\ref{sec:evaluation}); the model does not reach its margin by flagging everything.
+Second, each scored claim above is tied to a documented third-party failure, and the forward-looking dimensions are tied to a named safety standard rather than presented as measured.
+Table~\ref{tab:dim_evidence} records the tier, the supporting evidence, and the verdict for each of the six dimensions.

+The contract model therefore has a clear centre of gravity.
+Its predictive value over interface-level checking comes from $\mathit{Res}$ and the named-change part of $\mathit{Ver}$, both of which predict failures that no baseline catches, with $\mathit{Sig}$ contributing real but partly schema-co-detected coverage. $\mathit{Beh}$ contributes a thin non-QoS margin over what the ROS~2 transport already enforces. $\mathit{Perm}$ and $\mathit{Rec}$ are anticipatory dimensions justified by safety-standard mechanisms and intended for runtime checking.
+We keep all six because a contract is also a place to declare expectations the runtime should later enforce, but we report each dimension at the evidential tier the data support, and our headline claims rest on the validated core.

-\section{Compatibility for Installation, Composition, and Upgrade}
+\subsection{Compatibility for Installation, Composition, and Upgrade}

-\subsection{Overview}
+\subsubsection{Overview}

 A stable embodied capability ecosystem requires a principled way to determine whether a capability module can be installed, invoked, composed, or upgraded without violating the assumptions of the target runtime, dependent planners, active policies, or downstream modules.
-For embodied execution, conventional type-level or schema-level checks are insufficient because module validity depends not only on data formats, but also on behavioral assumptions, physical resource availability, permission boundaries, and failure-handling semantics.
+For embodied execution, conventional type-level or schema-level checks are insufficient because module validity depends on more than data formats: it also depends on behavioral assumptions, physical resource availability, permission boundaries, and failure-handling semantics.